MicrosoftDocs/azure-docs-sdk-node/docs-ref-conceptual/node-sdk-azure-install.md

 # Azure modules for Node.js

-This page lists all the individual Azure Node.js packages in a single place.
-To install a specific package, open a bash, or command, window on a machine with npm (Node Package Manager) installed, and run the npm command listed next to the desired package in the table.
+This page lists all the individual Azure Node.js modules in a single place.
+To install a specific modules, open a bash, or command, window on a machine with npm (Node Package Manager) installed, and run the npm command listed next to the desired package in the table.